 As the therapist glanced through my day-to-day recount she looked at me and asked, gently but with clear censure, ‘so just how much screen does he have each day?’.
 Argh.
 I cringed internally with guilt and shame, but squared my shoulders to justify his iPad usage… only to shy away from that confrontation to reply vaguely, ‘um, not that much’.
 She gave me that look – you know the one that’s part doubtful, part disapproving judgement, part reminder that your failures are seen and noted – and dropped the matter.
 But even months later, it’s still bothering me: the question itself, and my own lacklustre, totally inadequate, evasive response.

 We all know what the question behind her question was.
 Or, more properly, what the intent behind the question was.
-It was a reprimand, a reminder, that by allowing my son so much iPad I was somehow damaging him, enabling his social isolation, coddling him, exacerbating his autism.
+It was a reprimand, a reminder, that by allowing my son so much iPad I was somehow damaging him, enabling his social isolation, coddling him, exacerbating his Autism.
 I’ve heard it all before, and it’s rhetoric to which we’re exposed often as parents: technology is damaging, it’s isolating, it’s anti-social.
-And when it comes to technology, I spend my life consumed by paroxysms of guilt: if I take my sons’ iPads (or other miscellaneous gaming devices) away, I know I do my children a disservice; if I give it to them, society shames for me it and my already shaky feelings of self-efficacy as a mother waver even further.
+And when it comes to technology, I spend my life consumed by paroxysms of guilt: if I take my childrens’ iPads (or other miscellaneous gaming devices) away, I know I do them a disservice; if I give it to them, society shames for me it and my already shaky feelings of self-efficacy as a mother waver even further.

 And there’s the rub.
 I know that I know my children and their needs best.
 But I can’t help being bullied by external expectations, and social pressures.
 So, I’ve decided it’s time to rectify that wrong.
 Now, months later, I’ve finally formulated the answer I wish I’d have delivered to my son’s therapist when the issue arose.